 “Is there a Trader Joe’s in the UK or England or London?”

-is no. There is no Trader Joe’s in the UK, London, or England, but there are grocery stores and there are some places that may help satisfy some of your Trader Joe’s cravings, but we’ll get into those in a minute.
+There is no Trader Joe’s in the UK, London, or England, but there are grocery stores and there are some places that may help satisfy some of your Trader Joe’s cravings, but we’ll get into those in a minute.

 Before we get too far into talking about Trader Joe’s, I just want to bring your attention to some awesome resources I’ve put together for people who are either traveling to the UK or living here for a period of time.